-Quick temperature-swept pure-shift NMR: case of solvent effects in atorvastatin
+Quick temperature-sweep pure-shift NMR: the case of solvent effects in atorvastatin†

-Pure-shift NMR experiments provide highly resolved spectra, that could be perfect for precise monitoring of chemical shift variations under different conditions, such as temperature or concentration.
-However, their sensitivity is quite low and signal sampling is time-consuming, leading to long experimental times and making such serial acquisition problematic.
-In this paper we present a new method of NMR spectroscopy improving the speed and sensitivity of serial pseudo-two-dimensional pure-shift experiments.
+Pure-shift NMR experiments provide highly resolved spectra, which could be perfect for precise monitoring of chemical shift variations under different conditions, such as temperature or concentration.
+However, their sensitivity is relatively low and signal sampling is time-consuming, which leads to long experimental times, making such serial acquisition problematic.
+In this paper we present a new method of NMR spectroscopy which improves the speed and sensitivity of serial pseudo-two-dimensional pure-shift experiments.
 The example of variable-temperature study of atorvastatin reveals the potential of the method in verifying the theoretical predictions of solvent-dependent spectral effects.